yuki-kimoto/mop-minus-proposal/README.md

       }
     }

-**2** role class is copied and it extends base class of MyClass if exists.
+**2** Role class is cloned and it extends base class of MyClass if exists.

+    # SomeRole
-    package mop::minus::role::idxxxxxx::SomeRole {
+    package mop::minus::role::idxxxxxx {
       use mop::minus;
       extends BaseClass;